 Protecting over 5,000 hectares of crucial habitat in the Murray Darling region, Yookamurra Wildlife Sanctuary is a stronghold for Australia’s threatened species.
 It contains stands of old growth and unburnt mallee, and is the site of several successful reintroductions of some of Australia’s most endangered mammals.

 Yookamurra Wildlife Sanctuary protects over 5,000 hectares in the Murraylands of South Australia, between the Barossa Valley and the Murray River.
 The property protects some of the best stands of old growth Mallee still intact in south-eastern Australia, with trees that are hundreds of years old.
-Yookamurra is a stronghold for many species that are disappearing rapidly across Australia, including Southern Hairy-nosed Wombat and Malleefowl.
+Yookamurra is a stronghold for many species that are disappearing rapidly across Australia, including Southern Hairy-nosed Wombat.
 There is a feral-proof fence around 1,100 hectares of the property, providing refuge for wild populations of several threatened species.

 Nestled between the eastern slopes of the Mt Lofty Ranges and the great Murray River, Yookamurra has gently undulating country, with elevation ranging from 80 to 90 metres.
 It is in the semi-arid zone of South Australia, receiving an average annual rainfall of 270 millimetres, mostly between May and August.
 The temperature varies greatly, with very hot summers (50° Celsius is the maximum recorded) and cold winters (-8° Celsius is the minimum recorded).